LungeloMageba/Drivers-Taxi-App/README.md

 -Allow a driver to accept userRideRequest
  -driver accept userRideRequest and show initial user trip details to driver

-Draw polyline from driver current location to user pickup location
+-Draw polyline from driver current location to user pickup location -retrieve current online driver data from firebase databse -save assigned driver details to userRideRequest information

+-Animates move car icon marker at Real Time when the driver moves -pause and resume live location uddates using stream subscription -driver car icon marker animates move at real time when driver position change

+ -update duration time & driver location at real time in database

+-Drivers Arrived| update, Set Polyline from pickup to dropoff.